xincc/GithubStars/README.md

 		* A reverse engineering tool to convert iOS app to dylib. [app2dylib](https://github.com/tobefuturer/app2dylib) ⭐️⭐️
 	* <a name="ios-objective-c-hotpatch"></a>**HotPatch**
 		* JSPatch Convertor is a tool that converts Objective-C code to JSPatch script automatically.
 [JSPatchConvertor](https://github.com/bang590/JSPatchConvertor) ⭐️⭐️⭐️
+        * xLua is a hot-fix solution plugin for Unity and C#, it supports android, ios, windows, osx, etc.  [xLua](https://github.com/Tencent/xLua) ⭐️⭐️
+        * Dynamically load a lua script to change the behavior of your iOS application.
+[WaxPatch](https://github.com/mmin18/WaxPatch) ⭐️⭐️
 	* <a name="ios-objective-c-media"></a>**Media**